Skip to main content

 2. Click Create API Key.

-5. Copy the key for later use.
+8. Click to copy the key for use.

 note